 On My Own Tour

-The tour ended at the Marienplatz so I added the Sterneckerbrau at Tal 38 and Adi’s 1920’s apartment on Thierienstrasse.
+The Third Reich walking tour ended at the Marienplatz, so I added the Sterneckerbrau at Tal 38 and Adi’s 1920’s apartment on Thierienstrasse since those weren’t included on the organized tour.

 My Adi and Hoffmann Tour

-On September 4th I did my own tour to Adi’s first Munich apartment on Schliessheimerstrasse from 1913-1914, and his favorite restaurant the Osteria and also Hoffmann’s studio and shop, and then the Bavarian Library where Hoffmann’s photo collection is held.
+On September 4th, I did my very own tour I had mapped out that included Adi’s first Munich apartment on Schleissheimerstrasse from 1913-1914, his favorite restaurant the Osteria Bavaria, and also Hoffmann’s studio and shop, and then on to the Bayerische Staatsbibliothek where Hoffmann’s vast photo collection is held.

 White Rose Exhibit